rjohnsen/hhc-2024/content/act3/elf-stack.md

 ![Answer gold 8](/images/act3/act3-elfstack-g8.png)

+### Question 9

-> Question 9: The attacker escalated their privileges to the SYSTEM account by creating an inter-process communication (IPC) channel.
+> The attacker escalated their privileges to the SYSTEM account by creating an inter-process communication (IPC) channel.
 Submit the alpha-numeric name for the IPC channel used by the attacker.

 Answer: ddpvccdbr

 ![Answer gold 9](/images/act3/act3-elfstack-g9.png)

+### Question 10

-> Question 10: The attacker's process attempted to access a file.
+> The attacker's process attempted to access a file.
 Submit the full and complete file path accessed by the attacker's process.

 Answer: C:\Users\elf_user02\Desktop\kkringl315@10.12.25.24.pem

 ![Answer gold 10](/images/act3/act3-elfstack-g10.png)

+### Question 11

-> Question 11: The attacker attempted to use a secure protocol to connect to a remote system.
+> The attacker attempted to use a secure protocol to connect to a remote system.
 What is the hostname of the target server?

 Answer: kringleSSleigH

 ![Answer gold 11](/images/act3/act3-elfstack-g11.png)

+### Question 12

-> Question 12: The attacker created an account to establish their persistence on the Linux host.
+> The attacker created an account to establish their persistence on the Linux host.
 What is the name of the new account created by the attacker?

 Answer: ssdh

 ![Answer gold 12](/images/act3/act3-elfstack-g12.png)

+### Question 13

-> Question 13: The attacker wanted to maintain persistence on the Linux host they gained access to and executed multiple binaries to achieve their goal.
+> The attacker wanted to maintain persistence on the Linux host they gained access to and executed multiple binaries to achieve their goal.
 What was the full CLI syntax of the binary the attacker executed after they created the new user account?

 Answer: ```/usr/sbin/usermod -a -G sudo ssdh```

 ![Answer gold 13](/images/act3/act3-elfstack-g13.png)

+### Question 14

-> Question 14: The attacker enumerated Active Directory using a well known tool to map our Active Directory domain over LDAP.
+> The attacker enumerated Active Directory using a well known tool to map our Active Directory domain over LDAP.
 Submit the full ISO8601 compliant timestamp when the first request of the data collection attack sequence was initially recorded against the domain controller.

 Answer: 2024-09-16T11:10:12-04:00